fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes
+v2.1.3
+- (bugfix) Agility modifier for Armor was not calculating in the roll dialog.
+Now highest negative modifier for armor will apply to agility tests.
+- (Change) Updated look and feel of Headquarters sheet.
+Now all upgrades are on first page and "history" is relegated to a tab.
+    - Upgrade presentation drastically contracted to make a more readable sheet
+    - Upgrade information now 'slides' out under item when clicked.

 v2.1.2
 - (bugfix) inverted z-order of avatar image and border frame

 V2.1.1
 - Added Recovery Roll to conditon section of sheet